receptron/graphai/README.md

 ### Loop

-The loop is an optioal property of a graph, which has two optional properties.
-The *count* property specifies the number of times the graph needs to be executed and the *while* property specifies the condition required to contineu the loop in the form of node name (nodeId) or its property (nodeId.propId).
-Unlike JavaScript, an empty array will be treated as false.
+The loop is an optional property of a graph, which has two optional properties.

+- *count*: Specifies the number of times the graph needs to be executed.
+- *while*: Specifies the *data source* to check after the each iteration.
+It continues if the data from that *data source* is *true*.
+Unlike JavaScript, an empty array will be treated as *false*.

 Here is an example, which performs an LLM query for each person in the list and create the list of answers.
-The "people" node (static), is initialized with an array of names, and the "retriever" node (computed) retrieves one name at a time, and send it to the "query" node (computed) to perform an LLM query.
+The "people" node (static), is initialized with an array of names, and the "retriever" node (computed) retrieves one name at a time, and sends it to the "query" node (computed) to perform an LLM query.
 The "reducer" append it the array retrieved form the "result" node (static node, which is initialized as an empty array).

 The "update" property of two static nodes ("people" and "result"), updates those properties based on the results from the previous itelation.
 This loop continues until the value of "people" node become an empty array.